devops329/devops/instruction/burpSuite/burpSuite.md

 Burp Suite is an incredibly powerful tool and is a foundational piece for most penetration testing efforts.
 Fully covering all the features of Burp Suite is beyond the scope of this course, but we will cover the basics of its functionality.

-⚠️ **Note** that any of the tools that you use for penetration testing must not be executed against an application without the explicit permission of the owner of the application.
+> [!NOTE] Any of the tools that you use for penetration testing must **not** be executed against an application without the explicit permission of the owner of the application.

 ## Functionality